enhance-dev/enhance-blog-template/README.md

     ?
 What would you like to name your first environment? · staging Archiving and uploading project to Begin...
-    Project uploaded, you can now exit this process and check its status with: begin deploy --status Archiving and uploading project to Begin...
     Project uploaded, you can now exit this process and check its status with: begin deploy --status Beginning deployment of 'staging'
     Packaging build for deployment
     Publishing build to Begin